PsyMem: Fine-grained psychological alignment and Explicit Memory Control for Advanced Role-Playing LLMs: Related Work

 In Parametric Training, \citet{chen2023large} focus on mimicking characters from the Harry Potter series, while \citet{wang2023rolellm} introduced the first role-playing dataset with 100 characters generated using GPT-3.5 prompts.
 Subsequent works \citep{li2023chatharuhi, zhou2023characterglm, shao2023character} have expanded and enriched these datasets by improving the number of characters and the diversity of dialogue scenarios, all leveraging various GPT models.
 Meanwhile, \citet{lu-etal-2024-large} adopted a self-alignment approach to dataset construction, moving away from the previous method of cheaply imitating the role-playing capabilities of GPT models. \citet{zhou2023characterglm} leveraged GPT-4 to extract character dialogues from a diverse collection of Chinese novels and scripts.
 More recently, \citet{yu2024beyond} focused on addressing the bias between predefined characters and specific scenario dialogues, and constructed a dataset of 311 characters.

-Our work belongs to parametric Training.
-We argue that a character’s behavior is jointly influenced by their attributes, memory, and the scenario.
-Drawing from modern psychology, we segment character attributes using contemporary psychological frameworks and construct a dataset containing 38,962 conversations (536,636 utterances) from real novels, leveraging both character attributes and memory to enhance the model’s role-playing ability.
+Our work belongs to parametric training.
+We argue that a character's behavior is jointly influenced by their attributes, memory, and the scenario.
+Drawing from modern psychology, we segment character attributes using contemporary psychological frameworks and construct a dataset containing 38,962 conversations (536,636 utterances) from real novels, leveraging both character attributes and memory to enhance role-playing ability.